Skip to Content

 Remove from the oven, and sprinkle some fresh thyme over the top.

-Let sit for 15 minutes before serving.
+Let sit for 15 minutes before slicing.

 Serve.